0x01x02x03/Arsenal_X/README.md

 # Arsenal X

-I bring you the new version of my Arsenal X written in Perl with the following options:<br>
+New version of my Arsenal X written in Perl with the following options:<br>
 <br>
 [+] Gmail Inbox<br>
 [+] Whois Client<br>